• Menu

 The main problems are the erosion of its beaches and the influx of sargassum seaweed along the coast.
 Seaweed in Playa del Carmen has a tendency to get trapped and decompose.

-This makes it smell and release dangerous gases such as hydrogen sulfide gas, or H2S, a colourless, poisonous gas with an unpleasant rotten-egg odor,.
+It then smells and release dangerous gases such as hydrogen sulfide gas, or H2S, a colourless, poisonous gas with an unpleasant rotten-egg odor.

 Sargassum seaweed in Playa del Carmen in 2022.